‘Who’s Next?’: The Mysterious Blind-Item King Who Exposed Weinstein, Spacey, and Lauer Before the Media

 The Weinstein effect is having so many far-reaching societal ramifications that it would be easy to overlook this very one: the unlikely redemption of the blind item.
 Long considered one of the staples of the gossip industry, the blind item implicates people via coded clues, hints, and pointed descriptions, and is finally making its way into mainstream reporting, both print and television.
 And, as has been the case for the past two weeks, it is also literally changing the face of television.

 Charlie Rose, who one day is asking New York Times reporter Jodi Kanter, “What should be the conversation now about sexual harassment?” is the next felled and fired after a Washington Post investigation finds eight women who accuse him of sexual harassment.
-It was only right before Thanksgiving that Matt Lauer was making his usual not-too-bawdy-for-morning-TV giggling-at-double-entendres banter at the helm of Today and asking Jon Stewart about his recently disgraced comedian-friend Louis CK.
+It was only right before Thanksgiving that Matt Lauer was making his usual not-too-bawdy-for-morning-TV giggling-at-double-entendres banter at the helm of Today and asking Jon Stewart about his recently disgraced comedian-friend Louis C.K.

 Stewart’s musing is chillingly prescient.
 “I don’t want to make this like, ‘Louis was the only one in the business...’ it’s not, it’s endemic,” Stewart told Lauer.
 “I imagine you walk through 30 Rock and...
 I think it’s a question of, we’re used to being in charge, and I think if you talk to women, they’re in a very difficult position.
 You get mad at yourself too for laughing it off or thinking ‘That didn’t happen.’”